syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/blazor.md

 The Syncfusion HTML to PDF converter is a .NET library used to convert HTML or web pages to PDF document in Blazor application.

-N> Our HTML to PDF converter only supported in Blazor Server-Side, currently it is not supported in Blazor WASM.
+N> Our HTML to PDF converter is only supported in Blazor Server-Side, currently it is not supported in Blazor WASM.

 ## Steps to convert HTML to PDF in Blazor application